Dead & Buried

 did not regard equality with God

-as something to be exploited, but emptied himself,
+as something to be retained, but emptied himself,

 taking the form of a slave,